SpongePowered/SpongeDocs/source/plugin/commands/commandbuilding.rst

 Commands are registered on a :javadoc:`RegisterCommandEvent`.
 The event takes a generic which is the type of command that is being registered to it.
 To register a command, the :javadoc:`RegisterCommandEvent#register(PluginContainer, C, String, String...)` method needs to be invoked.

+In the following example, we register two commands. ``helloworld`` which is from the building a simple command example above, as well as a raw command which is explained in :doc:`rawcommand`.
+These two commands need to be registered in different listeners as they are different command types, however in most cases a single listener will suffice as all commands in a single plugin are typically of the same type.

 .. code-block:: java